(All fields required)

 Idiopathic constipation refers to an incapability to

 regularly pass stool.
-There are many terms used to describe this problem and
+There are many terms used to describe this problem of chronic constipation in children and

 there is much confusion among patients and parents.
 Some of the terms used

 include “internal sphincter achalasia,” “short segment or low segment

 Hirschsprung’s disease” and “intestinal pseudo-obstruction.”
 Since the cause

 remains unknown, we prefer to utilize the global term “idiopathic constipation.”

 It is one of the most common bowel movement disorders among children.

 The severity of idiopathic constipation varies.
 It can be a

 very mild problem solved by changes in diet and re-education of the patient or